dakeryas/deadbeef-dr-meter/README.md

 The printing of the dynamic range values can be customised by changing the default formatting string in "Plugins/Dynamic Range Meter", e.g.
 ```
-DR%-2.2f %10.2f dB %8.2f dB
+DR%-5.2f %10.2f dB %8.2f dB
 ```
-would print the DR value with two significant digits.
+would print a left-justified five-character wide DR value with two digits after the decimal point.

 The number of DR computing threads can be changed via the `dr_meter.threads` variable.